litestar-org/litestar/docs/usage/10-plugins/0-plugins-intro.md

 1. Serialization and deserialization of non-pydantic based 3rd party classes.
 2. Automatic OpenAPI schema creation for 3rd party classes.

-In other words, plugs allow for the parsing and validation of incoming data using non-pydantic classes, while still retaining the type safety, parsing and validation of pydantic.
+In other words, plugins allow for the parsing and validation of incoming data using non-pydantic classes, while still retaining the type safety, parsing and validation of pydantic.
 Additionally they allow for seamless serialization and schema generation.

 ## Creating Plugins

 A plugin is a class that implements the `starlite.plugins.base.PluginProtocol`.
-To create a plugin, subclass the `PluginProtocl` and pass to it the base class for which the plugin is for as a generic argument.
+To create a plugin, subclass the `PluginProtocol` and pass to it the base class for which the plugin is for as a generic argument.
 You should then implement the following methods specified by the protocol:

 ```python